Andrei Kokoshin

-Andrei Afanasyevich Kokoshin (Андрей Афанасьевич Кокошин; born October 26, 1945, Moscow) is a Soviet and Russian statesman, political scientist and historian, Americanist; Doctor of Historical Sciences, Professor, Full Member of the Russian Academy of Sciences; A full Member of the Russian Academy of Rocket and Artillery Sciences, he served as the secretary of the Security Council of Russia and as Deputy to the State Duma of the 3rd, 4th and 5th convocations.
+Andrei Afanasyevich Kokoshin (Андрей Афанасьевич Кокошин; born October 26, 1945) is a Soviet and Russian statesman, political scientist and historian, Americanist; Doctor of Historical Sciences, Professor, Full Member of the Russian Academy of Sciences; A full Member of the Russian Academy of Rocket and Artillery Sciences, he served as the secretary of the Security Council of Russia and as Deputy to the State Duma of the 3rd, 4th and 5th convocations.
 He holds the rank of 1st class Active State Councillor of the Russian Federation.

 Biography

 Born on October 26, 1945 in Moscow to a family of a front-line officer and Victory Parade participant.
 He began his career as a turner in the Experimental Design Bureau of A. S. Yakovlev of the Ministry of Aviation Industry of the Soviet Union.
 In 1963, he graduated from the Secondary School for Working Youth with a gold medal.
 He is twice silver and once bronze medalist of the USSR youth championships in academic rowing and was a member of the USSR Olympic reserve team in academic rowing in 1965–1966.
 In the 1970s and 1980s, he played rugby for Moscow Lokomotiv.
 Winner of the Moscow Cup in rugby.

 In 1969, he graduated from the instrument-making faculty of the Bauman Moscow State Technical University, specializing in "radio-electronic devices".
 In the 1980s, he was one of the experts involved in preparing disarmament treaties between the USA and the USSR.

 In the 1980s, he conducted a series of interdisciplinary studies on the problems of ensuring reliable nuclear deterrence by the Soviet Armed Forces, taking into account the entire range of damaging factors of nuclear explosions, technical characteristics of offensive and defensive weapons, decision-making mechanisms on political-military and operational-strategic issues, etc. Together with General Vlaentin Larionov, he developed models for ensuring strategic stability at the level of general-purpose forces and conventional weapons, which became widely known in our country and abroad.
 In the 1980s, under the leadership of Vice President of the USSR Academy of Sciences, Evgeny Velikhov, who was in charge of defense issues at the Academy of Sciences, he was actively involved in developing problems of ensuring strategic stability, the concept and programs of an "asymmetric response" to the Strategic Defense Initiative (SDI) of U.S President Ronald Reagan.
 Velikhov, Kokoshin and their colleagues developed and substantiated a set of measures for comparatively less expensive means of the Soviet Union's response to the American SDI to ensure a general military-strategic balance between the USSR and the USA.

 As deputy director of the Institute for US and Canadian Studies of the USSR Academy of Sciences, Kokoshin supervised, among other things, the laboratory of artificial intelligence and mathematical modelling, created by the decision of Velikhov.
 In this laboratory, under the leadership of Kokoshin, computer models of strategic stability were developed, which were soon transferred for further use to the General Staff of the Soviet Armed Forces.